If perfection had a face, it would be Tyler Henderson's.

 "I see I see," he said intently.

-I struggled to change the subject, "How did you and your brother start your business?”
+I struggled to change the subject, "How did you and your brother

-“Our father did, when he died it became ours.
+"Our father did, when he died it became ours.
 It's a nice one; I

 "The office?"
 I asked, because, really, who wants to visit

 He smiled, "It's on the beach, very nice."